Keratoconus Specialist in San Fernando Valley

 Scleral lenses are also an option.
 That’s because they cover your eye all the way out towards the whites of your eyes.

-But the right treatment for you is a personal decision — one that you need to arrive at with the help of a qualified keratoconus doctor, like Dr. Barry Leonard.
+But the right treatment for you is a personal decision — one that you need to arrive at with the help of a Keratoconus expert doctor, like Dr. Barry Leonard.